-Strains of antibiotic-resistant 'Staph' bacteria show seasonal preference: Children at higher risk in summerFebruary 28th, 2013 in Diseases, Conditions, Syndromes /
+Strains of antibiotic-resistant 'Staph' bacteria show seasonal preference: Children at higher risk in summerFebruary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Strains of potentially deadly, antibiotic-resistant Staphylococcus aureus bacteria show seasonal infection preferences, putting children at greater risk in summer and seniors at greater risk in winter, according to results of a new nationwide study led by a Johns Hopkins researcher.

 It's unclear why these seasonal and age preferences for infection with methicillin-resistant Staph aureus (MRSA) occur, says Eili Klein, Ph.D., lead author on the study and a researcher at the Johns Hopkins Center for Advanced Modeling in the Social, Behavioral and Health Sciences.